blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Identify (1st, Ritual)
 Casting time: 1 action
 Range: Touch
-Components: V, S, M (a pearl or monocle worth 10GP)
 Duration: Instantaneous
 You hold one object in your hand and immediately learn if it is a magical item, and what magic it contains.
 Curses are not revealed by this spell.